MiraGeoscience/geoh5py/docs/content/uijson_format/index.rst

 group ``str``
     Name of the group to which the parameter belongs.
 Adds a box and name around the parameters with the same case-sensitive group name. groupOptional ``bool``
     If true, adds a checkbox in the top of the group box next to the name.
 The group parameters will be disabled if not checked.
-The initial state depends on the **groupDependency** and **groupDependencyType** members and the **enabled** member of the group's parameters. dependency ``str``
+The initial statedpends on the **groupDependency** and **groupDependencyType** members and the **enabled** member of the group's parameters. dependency ``str``
     The name of the object of which this object is dependent upon.
 The dependency parameter should be optional or boolean parameter (i.e., has a checkbox). dependencyType ``str``